-Willow doesn't believe in absolute truth but she considers the Bible a good book that she can pick and choose things from to help her follow her spiritual path.
+Wiccans don’t believe in absolute truth, but do consider the Bible a good book that they pick and choose from to help on their own spiritual path.

 About the Afterlife:

-Willow believes in an endless cycle of reincarnation (birth-death-birth-death, etc.) and karma (what you do here affects you in the next life).
-She does not believe in heaven or hell.
+They believe in an endless cycle of reincarnation (birth-death-birth-death, etc.) and karma (what you do here affects you in the next life).
+They does not believe in heaven or hell.

-Willow does not believe in sin or a need for forgiveness, so she doesn't see a need for salvation.
-In her mind, being 'saved' would be to reach a point where one is free from the reincarnation/karma cycle.
+A Wiccan does not believe in sin or a need for forgiveness, so they doesn’t see a need for salvation.
+In their mind, being ‘saved’ would be to reach a point where one is free from the reincarnation/karma cycle.